donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 Consider an example where Whisper serves as our listening expert and GPT-2 as our domain-language expert.
 In practice these models share a tokenizer making the process of integrating their predictions fairly seamless at least for the english version of Whisper ([Radford 2.2](https://arxiv.org/pdf/2212.04356)).
 Now let's consider a claims call center transcript where an ASR model misinterprets a specialized medical term.

 **Input Audio (Ground Truth):**
-"The procedure was medically necessary for the treatment of claimant's `melanoma`."✔️
+"The procedure was medically necessary for the treatment of claimant's Tetralogy of `Fallot`."✔️

 **Whisper Initial Output:**
-"The procedure was medically necessary for the treatment of claimant's `diploma`."🚫
+"The procedure was medically necessary for the treatment of claimant's Tetralogy of `below`."🚫

 #### 1. **Whisper Initial Decoding:**